Your mind and heart feel like they’re split in two.

 Aside from that, here are some other tips which I hope can help you find more peace of mind and clarity:

 - Distinguish between intuition and fear.
 The intuitive voice within your heart is very clear, strong, and unemotional.
 However, the fearful voice is vague and emotionally-charged.
 Learn how to distinguish between these two voices because they are often confused.
-Read more about following your intuition.
+Read more about how to trust your intuition.

 - In the long-term, what would be the wisest choice?
 When our heart dominates, we tend to make rash, poorly thought-out decisions.
 This is where the head comes in: foresight.
 Foresight is wisdom.
 With the limited knowledge you have right now, what would appear to be the wisest decision in the long-term?